 Bilingual education and ESL programs shall be located in public schools of the district with equitable access to all educational resources rather than in separate facilities.
 A district may concentrate the programs at a limited number of facilities within the district.
 Recent immigrant English learners shall not remain enrolled in a newcomer center for longer than two years.
 Education Code 29.057; 19 TAC 89.1235

 A district may join with one or more other districts to provide the required bilingual education or special language programs.
 The availability of the programs shall be publicized throughout the districts involved.

 A district may allow a nonresident LEP student to enroll in or attend its bilingual education or special language programs if the student's district of residence does not provide an appropriate program.
 The tuition for the student shall be paid by the district in which the student resides.

 A student's permanent record shall contain the documentation items required by 19 Administrative Code 89.1220(l).
 Documentation in a student's permanent record shall be forwarded in the same manner as other student records to another school district in which the student enrolls.
 19 TAC 89.1220(l)

-For students previously enrolled in a Texas public school, the receiving district shall secure the student records, including the home language survey.
+For students previously enrolled in a Texas public school, the receiving district shall secure the student records, including the home language survey and LPAC documentation as described in 19 Administrative Code 89.1220(l), as applicable.
 All attempts to contact the sending district to request records shall be documented.
 Multiple attempts to obtain the student's home language survey shall be made.
-If attempts to obtain the student's home language survey from the sending district are unsuccessful, the identification process shall begin while attempts to contact the sending district for records continue throughout the four-week testing and identification period.
 19 TAC 89.1215(d)